About Joani Dufourd

 - She represented motorized recreation for the Trail User Group on the Deschutes National Forest.
 This is a multiple use group which was formed to help reduce user conflicts by building trust, communication, and education among the various interest groups.

-- She has an extensive background in working with land managers and the Congressional delegation and has responded to numerous Environmental Assessments, Environmental Impact Statements, and Wilderness Study Area proposals.
+- She has an extensive background in working with land managers and the Congressional delegation.

 - She is a charter member of the Central Oregon Motorcycle and ATV Club (COMAC) and lifetime board member for land use.

 - Clark Collins, past Executive Director of the Blue Ribbon Coalition, firstname.lastname@example.org, 208-237-3460

 - Randy Nicolay, Chairman Oregon Recreation Coalition, Randy.Nicolay@pgn.com, 503-803-0663